Bing Ads

 1. Ask, “Are you choking?”

-2. If the person cannot speak, breathe, or cough forcefully, tell them you are going to help.
+2. If the person cannot speak, breathe, or cough forcefully, activate emergency response and tell the person you are going to help.

-5. Grasp your fist with your other hand and give quick, upward abdominal thrusts.
+6. Grasp your fist with the other hand and give 5 quick upward abdominal thrusts.

 Special Situations